 The company’s main divisions are Kia Motors Corporation and Kia Motors Corp, which mainly deal with manufacturing cars, trucks, and construction equipment.

-In 2002, Hyundai Motor Group (which includes Kia) was ranked second only to General Motors as South Korea’s most valuable brand by consulting firm Brand Finance.
+In 2002, by consulting firm Brand Finance, Hyundai Motor Group (including Kia) was ranked second only to General Motors as South Korea’s most valuable brand.

 Hyundai-Kia also commands 14% of South Korea’s market share, making it that country’s top automaker since 2008.